Blood Oxygenation: Difference Between SpO2, SaO2, PaO2

 • SpO2 is oxygen saturation measured using a pulse oximeter.

-• Pulse oximetry, which is used to measure SpO2, is a noninvasive procedure.
+• Pulse oximetry, used to measure SpO2, is a non-invasive procedure.

 • SpO2 levels are important in determining whether a patient requires mechanical oxygen support.